-Whole-roasted beef tenderloin is a once-a-year celebratory dish that is just absolutely fantastic.
+Whole roasted beef tenderloin is a once-a-year celebratory dish that is just absolutely fantastic.
 It’s not cheap, hence why most people do it once a year when celebrating, but BOY-OH-BOY is it good.
 And this Roast Beef Tenderloin with Creamy Horseradish Sauce — SO good.

 I will say, one trick to really getting the perfect roast tenderloin is this gadget here— a thermometer with a cord so that you can monitor the exact temperature of your roast during the entire cooking process.
 No need to open the oven and check the temperature.
 This guy saved me.
 With the long 40″ cable length, you can have the probe inserted into the roast during the cooking process, and the base of the thermometer is outside of the oven so you can read it and track the temperature at all times.
 I love this gadget for roasting turkey, chicken and other large cuts meat like brisket.

 So don’t be intimidated by this beautiful cut of meat, and get to cooking this Roast Beef Tenderloin with Creamy Horseradish Sauce!
-Your family will think you are oh-so fancy!
+Your family will think you are oh-so-fancy!

 - 3.5-4 lb.
 Beef Tenderloin